Loginistaken/Short-Story/Scrumdidlyumscious A Prequel to Un-Funny.md

 Page 2 — The Gas Station Gospel

-The next day, he stopped at a gas station for caffeine and irony.
+The next day, he stopped at a gas station for caffeine and petro.

 There, by the register, sat the bag: Super-Scrumdidlyumscious Party Puffs — Season Burst Edition.
 A holographic label glowed “Now With Chimeriyum™!” like divine certification.